Margaret Davis founded Ma Nao Books in 1995 in Portland, Oregon.

 A long-planned project to commemorate the ten-year anniversary of the Tiananmen Square student movement became a reality when the MacDowell Colony offered Davis a residency to complete Beijing Heart: A Tiananmen Story.
 She also hand-printed the photographic illustrations.

 After publishing Bahia Night in 2003, Davis took a hiatus to build a studio in Portland, completed in 2006.
-For pictures and an account of construction, see the Bindery.
+For pictures of that project, visit the Bindery.

-For a complete list of works and awards, click here.
+For a selected list of works, click here.

 Collections